XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation

 \subsection{Noise-Based Augmentation}

-Based on the findings above, we speculate that by adjusting the uniformity of the learned representation in a certain scope, contrastive recommendation models can reach a better performance.
+Based on the findings above, we speculate that by adjusting the uniformity of the learned representation in a certain scope, contrastive recommendation models can be improved.
 Since manipulating the graph structure for controllable uniformity is intractable and time-consuming, we shift attention to the embedding space.
 Inspired by the adversarial examples \cite{goodfellow2014explaining} which are constructed through adding imperceptible perturbation to the images, we propose to directly add random noises to the representation for an efficient augmentation.

 Formally, given a node $i$ and its representation $\mathbf{e}_{i}$ in the $d$-dimensional embedding space, we can implement the following representation-level augmentation: